AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Optimization of production schedules proactively, based on learned models in the past.

-• Apply countermeasures much sooner when possible, increase the changes to balance any issues that may arise.
+• Apply countermeasures much sooner when possible, and increase the chances of balancing any issues that may arise.

 • Detect bottlenecks in separate departments and practices that may be impacting other seemingly unrelated processes.